-The proposed project shall be for a period of up to two (2) funding years that will begin July 1, 2018 and concludes June 30, 2020.
-The Ashland County Department of Job & Family Services will award sub-grant agreements for two years at a time with budgets to be renegotiated each fiscal year.
-Ashland County Department of Job & Family Services will consider extension of the agreement for operation of two additional fiscal years contingent upon funding and performance of the sub-grantee.
+The proposed project shall be for a period of up to four (4) funding years that will begin July 1, 2024, and concludes June 30, 2028.
+The Ashland County Department of Job & Family Services will award sub-grant agreements for four years at a time with budgets to be renegotiated each fiscal year.
+Ashland County Department of Job & Family Services will consider renewal of the agreement for operation of four (4) additional fiscal years contingent upon funding and performance of the sub-grantee.